 Mercurio D. Rivera

-Nominated for a 2011 World Fantasy Award in the short fiction category, writer Mercurio D. Rivera’s spec-fic stories have appeared in a wide range of markets such as Asimov’s, Year’s Best Science Fiction #17, edited by Hartwell & Cramer, Unplugged: The Web’s Best SF and Fantasy for 2008, edited by Rich Horton, Solaris Rising 2, edited by Ian Whates, Other Worlds Than These, edited by John Joseph Adams, Zombies: Shambling Through the Ages, edited by Steve Berman, and acclaimed venues such as Asimov’s Science Fiction, Lightspeed, Interzone, Black Static, Nature, and Abyss and Apex.
+World Fantasy Award-nominated writer Mercurio D. Rivera’s stories have appeared or are forthcoming in a wide range of markets including anthologies such as Year’s Best Science Fiction 17, edited by Hartwell & Cramer, Unplugged: The Web’s Best SF and Fantasy, edited by Rich Horton, Solaris Rising 2, edited by Ian Whates, Other Worlds Than These, edited by John Joseph Adams, Zombies: Shambling Through the Ages, edited by Steve Berman, and acclaimed venues such as Asimov’s Science Fiction, Lightspeed, Interzone, Black Static, Nature, and Abyss and Apex.

 Mercurio has been a member of the highly regarded Manhattan writing group Altered Fluid since 2004.
-He is proud to call this talented team of the brightest, up-and-coming genre writers in the SF/fantasy/horror community his friends.
-He serves as an Associate Editor with Sybil’s Garage magazine where he enjoys searching for gems in the slush pile and collaborating on the direction and look of the magazine.
+He is proud to call this talented team of the brightest stars in the genre his friends.

-“Atonement, Under the Blue-White Sun” — Paradox anthology, edited by Ian Whates (NewCon Press 2014)
+“Atonement, Under the Blue-White Sun” — PARADOX anthology, edited by Ian Whates (NewCon Press 2014); podcast at StarshipSofa #392

 “Freefall: A Wergen Novella” (Immersion Press 2013)

 SF Signal writes: “[T]he story is elegantly written, beautifully atmospheric and filled with some wonderful local colour.
 “Tu Sufrimento Shall Protect Us” is not only the strongest story in the issue, it is also one of the most atmospheric, disturbing and thought-provoking short stories I have ever encountered.
 If Rivera’s work does not get picked up by one of the Year’s Best anthologies then there really is no justice in the world.”